CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.2 Archiving.txt

 * the used data format can be processed by the used applications,
 * the stored data will remain readable and reproducible in the future so that semantics and probative value can be maintained,
-* the used file system can be processed on the storage medium by all involved components,
+* the used file system can be processed on the storage medium by all components involved,
 * the storage media can be read at any time technically flawlessly and
 * the cryptographic methods used for encryption and evidential value preservation by means of digital signature, seal, time stamp or technical evidence data (Evidence Records) correspond to the state of the art.
 #### OPS.1.2.2.A6 Protection of the integrity of the index database of archive systems [Head IT, IT Operations]

 The integrity of the index database MUST be ensured and verifiable.
 In addition, the index database MUST be backed up regularly.
 The backups MUST be recoverable.
 Medium and large archives MUST have redundant index databases.

-#### OPS.1.2.2.A7 Regular data backup of system and archive data [Head IT, IT Operations]
+#### OPS.1.2.2.A7 Regular backup of system and archive data [Head IT, IT Operations]

 All archive data, the associated index databases and the system data MUST be backed up regularly (see OPS.1.1.6 * Data backup). *).